sotosbarl/car_model/README.md

-1)Put the files in a workspace
+1)Put the 3 packages in a workspace

 2) catkinize
+3)put the blue and yellow cones

 3) Just roslaunch car_model_gazebo artbot05.launch